Secret War Journal[10 August 2015]

 The 5 Motivation Groups

 We identified 5 clusters of motivations.
-In general, motivations within the same cluster tend to be positively
+In general, motivations within the same cluster tend to be positivelycorrelated, while motivations between clusters tend to be statistically unrelated.
+We’ll walk you through

 the individual motivations in the section below.